nschloe/awesome-scientific-computing/README.md

 ## Miscellaneous

  - [FFTW](http://www.fftw.org/) -
-   Computes the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data (as well as of even/odd data, i.e. the discrete cosine/sine transforms or DCT/DST).
+   Computes the discrete Fourier transform in one or more dimensions, of arbitrary input size, and of both real and complex data.
    [C, GPL2, [GitHub](https://github.com/FFTW/fftw3)]

  - [Qhull](http://www.qhull.org/) -